TheExpandingPolytope/goonverse/PLAN.md

   - claimable amounts for each player

 - **Everything in-game is mass**.
-  USDC is only used at the boundaries:
+  ETH is only used at the boundaries:
   - deposit → mass
   - mass → payout (claimable)